 * Under the influence- alcohol (drunk driver)

-Vehicle defects can include conditions in the vehicles, such as no headlights, tail lights, trailer brakes, and other conditions.
+Vehicle defects can include vehicle conditions, such as no headlights, taillights, trailer brakes, etc.

 Also, not allowing a safe distance between cars can lead to crashes.

-Finally, weather conditions can also play a part, such as rain making the roads slick, sleet, or fog.
+Finally, weather conditions can also affect road conditions, such as rain making the roads slick, sleet, or fog.

 If you or a loved one have been seriously injured in a car wreck or a truck crash.
 What is recorded under the “factors and conditions” section of the crash report can be very important to an insurance claim or even a personal injury or wrongful death lawsuit.